 This product is equivalent to the Invisalign full clear brace, but is specially designed for younger patients requiring orthodontic treatment.

-The braces makes allowances for the fact that the wearer is still growing.
+The braces make allowances for the fact that the wearer is still growing.
 The course of treatment takes into consideration the fact that their jaws are still developing and that some tooth (mal)alignment is still occurring naturally.

 Special features include allowance within the brace for teeth to erupt naturally without being impeded.
 They also come with wear indicators that turn from blue to clear, giving the wearer and their guardian clear signs of just how often the appliance is being worn.